Ludwig Traube (palaeographer): Professional challenges and later career

 Despite his distinguished reputation and productivity as a scholar, Traube faced antisemitic discrimination and remained an unsalaried lecturer (Privatdozent, or adjunct) for many years.
-Only in 1902, upon the intervention of Mommsen, was he finally appointed to a full professorship at Munich, and in 1904, to a newly created chair of Medieval Latin Philology, the first such position at a German university.
+Only in 1902, upon the intervention of Mommsen, was he finally appointed to a full professorship in Munich, and in 1904, to a newly created chair of Medieval Latin Philology, the first such position at a German university.

 Traube's reputation as a scholar and teacher attracted students from around Europe and as far away as the United States, including E.A.
 Lowe and Edward Kennard Rand.

 Throughout his life, Traube suffered from acute agoraphobia, traveling only reluctantly and preferring to host lectures and tutorials at his home near the Englischer Garten park, often in his garden, where he had converted a small cottage into an outdoor podium.

 Personal life

 From his student days, Traube was a devoted patron of the arts, opera, and theater, and was at one point engaged to the portrait artist Sabine Graef (1862–1942), with whom he collaborated to publish a short-lived arts journal.
 Their relationship ended in 1888, however, and Traube later married Hildegard Hirth (1881–1908), the daughter of the Sinologist Friedrich Hirth, in 1901.

 In 1905, he was diagnosed with leukemia, dying from it two years later at age 46.
-He is buried beside his parents in the historic Schönhauser Allee Jewish cemetery in Berlin.
 Hildegard, who also suffered ill-health, died a year later.
 They had no children.

-Traube bequeathed his substantial personal library to the MGH, where it formed the core of the institute's philological and paleographical research collection.
+Traube bequeathed his substantial personal library to the MGH, where it became the core of the institute's philological and paleographical research collection.
 His former pupil and assistant Paul Lehmann later succeeded him in the chair of Medieval Latin at the university.